mycroftHo/cs4098/README.md

 Firstly, the run the server; execute `nodejs server.js` in a terminal window; it should then inform you that the server is running on port 8080.

-To run the editor; open pmledit.html in Chrome/Chromium (currently, Firefox doesn't work - a known bug); enter the code in the text box and select compile.
+To run the editor; open pmledit.html in Chrome/Chromium or Firefox, enter the code in the code editor and select compile.
 The server will then compile the code and return the output.